Percy M. Butler: Career

 After appointments at Exeter and Manchester University, he joined Royal Holloway College in 1956.
 He retired at 60, and as an emeritus professor turned to full-time research, much of it done at the Natural History Museum, London.

 Butler was an internationally recognised expert in the origins of early mammals from the Mesozoic.
 He later got interested in tertiary mammals from East-Africa and the fauna of the Olduvai Gorge, on which he worked with Louis Leakey.
 In his 80s he still worked on the early mammalian clade Haramiyida.

 Awards and recognition

 Butler was awarded the American Geological Association’s Gold Medal.
-In 1986 he received the silver medal of the city of Paris.
-In 1994 received and honorary membership of the Society of Vertebrate Paleontology, and in 1996 received the society's prestigious Romer-Simpson Medal.
+In 1986, he received the silver medal of the city of Paris.
+In 1994, he received and honorary membership of the Society of Vertebrate Paleontology, and in 1996, received the society's prestigious Romer-Simpson Medal.

 Personal life

 Butler married Lillan Temple in 1941.
 He was a talented artist.
 His drawings feature in many of his publications and Royal Holloway College held an exhibition of his watercolours.